 After spending approximately $1 million renovating and upgrading the building, the San Diego Automotive Museum opened in December of 1988.
 Since then millions of local auto enthusiasts and tourists from all over the world have visited our world-class collection.
 Today the museum stands as a living tribute to the automobile and what it has meant to our culture.

-The San Diego Automotive Museum in Balboa Park is proud to announce their new exhibit: Lowriders: The Art of Low ‘n Slow.
-The exhibit will run thru February 1, 2020.
+The San Diego Automotive Museum in Balboa Park is proud to announce their new exhibit: That ‘70s Car Show: A Decade of Change.
+The exhibit will run through June 13, 2020.

 The 1970s was a defining decade of change.
 From social changes such as the Civil and Equal Rights Movements to the political upheaval seen in Watergate, the end of the Vietnam War, and the Middle East Crisis, to the advent of personal computers and video games, the whole world was in flux.
 Inflation was on the rise, and a world-wide recession took its economic toll.
 At the beginning of the 1970s, the average house cost approximately $25,000.
 By the end, it was almost $60,000.

 The automotive industry was no exception.
 In 1970, the average car cost $4,000.
 By the end of the decade, it was $6,000.
 The price of gas went from 36 cents a gallon to over a dollar.
 The era of cheap gas was over.
 The need for fuel efficiency and reduced environmental impact, coupled with the World Oil Crisis, permanently changed the automobile and automobile manufacturing.
 Imports dominated the automotive market because U.S. manufacturers were slow to adjust to this changing reality and changing consumer needs.

 It wasn’t all bad, however.
 The 1970s saw many technological advancements as well.
 Microprocessors and email were invented in 1971, the bar code in 1973, and by the middle of the decade, personal computers had a foothold in the household that they would never give up.